huzeyann/ncut_pytorch/docs/how_ncut_works.md

 <img src="../images/dots_eig.jpg.png" style="width:100%;">
 </div>

-- Each eigenvector reveals different partitions of the graph, showing how the spectral clustering process divides the dataset into meaningful subclusters.

-- The first eigenvector generally corresponds to the global structure (often related to the connected components of the graph).
+- The 1-st eigenvector generally corresponds to the global structure (often related to the connected components of the graph).

+- The 2-nd eigenvector splits the graph into 2 clusters.

+- Subsequent eigenvectors further hierarchically splits the data into more detailed sub-clusters.

 <div style="text-align: center;">
 <img src="../images/dots_kmeans.png" style="width:60%;">
 </div>

-- Subsequent eigenvectors further refine the clustering by splitting the data into more detailed subclusters.

 ### Summary
 The Normalized Cuts algorithm aims to partition a graph into subgraphs while minimizing the graph cut value.
 It embeds the data points into a lower-dimensional space using the eigenvectors of a Laplacian matrix derived from the data's similarity graph.